Select Page

 The Pioneer Home system offers two waiting lists.
 One, known as the Inactive Waiting List, is for those who plan to enter the Pioneer Home at some time in the future and the other, Active Waiting List, is for those with an immediate desire to move into the facility within 30 days.
 The waiting list is free to sign up on.
 Once an application is received your name and application date are recorded.
 If you choose to move to the Active Waiting List, your application date determines your placement on the Active List.
 The older the application date the higher you fall on the Active Waiting List (the oldest application is #1 on the Active Waiting List).
 They require all applicants to be Alaska residents over the age of 65 years.

-Medicaid Wavier will pay the Cost of Care to a facility for an individual needing Assisted Living placement.
-The participant is required to pay a portion to the facility for monthly rent.
+Medicaid Wavier will pay a significant portion of the cost for services in a facility for an individual needing Assisted Living placement.
+The participant, however, is required to pay a portion of their monthly income to the facility for monthly rent, known as Cost of Care.
+The following brochures have more details about understanding your Cost of Care.

 For an individual who needs immediate Assisted Living facility placement but is pending a Medicaid Wavier, The State of Alaska Department of Health Division of Senior and Disabilities Services provides the General Relief Program that assists with the cost of placement for an interim period.
 The individual is still required to pay a portion of their monthly income to the facility with this funding.